 Large expanses of arable land lie to the east and south-west, with a few trimmed hedges in this landscape.
-Residential areas lie to the west (on the opposite side of the lane).
+Residential areas lie to the west (on the opposite side of the lane) and north, the latter are separated from the site by a row of Western Red Cedar trees (their tops have been cut off but they are about 3-4m high).

-Immediately to the north is a telephone building, with a small pasture to the north again.
+Immediately to the south is a narrow plantation with a telephone building to the south again.